MEET THE

 Kathy Maguire is the Indiana AEYC Senior Director, Early Childhood Workforce, Indiana Accreditation Project.
 She has worked with NAEYC accreditation as a teacher, director, and validator.
 Kathy earned an associate degree in Early Childhood Education and a bachelor’s degree in Developmental Psychology from Purdue University Calumet, later finishing a master’s degree in Education specializing in Early Childhood Leadership and Advocacy from National Louis University in Chicago.
 Kathy has previous experience as a Program Associate providing Quality Improvement Coaching for homes and centers, conducting observations for quality ratings, and assisting programs in achieving or retaining NAEYC and NAFCC accreditation.
 She has experience as a preschool teacher, center director, and coordinator of after-school programs.
 Kathy is particularly interested in building early learning systems to sustain quality, leadership and advocacy, and creating better working conditions and standards for early childhood professionals.

-Jennifer Cioni, Assistant Director, Early Childhood Workforce Project
+Jennifer Cioni, Director, Early Childhood Workforce Project

 jcioni@inaeyc.org / 317.275.3532